 Choose the Best Fireplace Inserts

 Maybe you are remodeling your home for a new look.
 Maybe you are just taking on some home improvement projects to help your house be greener and environmentally friendly.
 No matter the reason, you are probably considering converting your existing fireplace into an electric fireplace.
 This is a great idea.
-Homeowners everywhere are updating their old fireplaces and making them brand new fireplaces with a cost-effective electric fireplace insert conversion.
+Homeowners everywhere are updating their old fireplaces and making them brand-new fireplaces with a cost-effective electric fireplace insert conversion.
 If this is a good way to describe yourself, you might be wondering which fireplace inserts match your home decor.
 This post will go over important information regarding electric fireplace conversions.
 It will also guide you through different styles to choose from so that you can pick the perfect one for your home.

 What Is A Fireplace Inserts?

 Inserts are fireplaces that can be placed into the fireplace opening, essentially converting it into a fireplace of some other type.
-Usually, this is done to make it more energy efficient, safe, or to just update the aesthetics.
+Usually, this is done to make it more energy efficient, and safe, or to just update the aesthetics.
 By using inserts in your fireplace instead of buying fireplaces to install in other places in the home, you don’t have to worry that your existing chimney and fireplace will be sitting there with an empty firebox.
 It will be used to house your new insert.
 For some inserts, the chimney and flue will still be used as venting.
 This is not the case with electric fireplaces because they are vent-free since they don’t have any emissions other than warm air emitted into the room.

 Inserts are commonly one of the three following types:

 - Wood Burning Fireplace Inserts – These are inserts that go into an open hearth fireplace.
-The fireplace still has a log-burning fire, but it is now inside of an enclosed system with glass doors so the fire is still visible.
+The fireplace still has a log-burning fire, but it is now inside an enclosed system with glass doors so the fire is still visible.
 By making it an enclosed system, it increases both the safety and efficiency of the fireplace.
 The heat output remains about the same, but over time you can keep a room warm by using a little less wood.

 - Gas Fireplace Inserts – These are inserts that turn your wood fireplace into a gas one.
 There are two types of these gas-style fireplaces.
-One of them is vent-free, the other is a direct vent kind.
+One of them is vent-free, and the other is a direct vent kind.
 With vent-free, you don’t have to use the existing ventilation that you already have in your fireplace, however, the flame will be blue.
 For a direct vent fireplace, you have a slightly more natural-looking flame, but you have to hook it up to your existing ventilation or install some new ventilation.
 Either way, your gas-style fireplace will need a gas source.
 This means running gas lines for natural gas or connecting propane tanks that need to be changed regularly.
-Sometimes these fireplaces come with a gas log the flame emits from, but they rarely capture the real ambiance of a proper fireplace.
+Sometimes these fireplaces come with a gas log from the flame emits from, but they rarely capture the real ambiance of a proper fireplace.

 - Electric Inserts – These are the inserts we are focused on in this post.
-Electric inserts are installed the same way, but it is much easier.
+Infrared electric fireplace inserts are installed the same way, but it is much easier.
 No ventilation needs to be installed or connected.
 You will still need to make sure you have a nearby wall outlet for the fireplace to plug into, or you can run a direct electrical line and hardwire it for the cleanest look.